Saint-Gervais–Vallorcine railway

-The Saint-Gervais–Vallorcine railway (Ligne de Saint-Gervais-les-Bains-Le Fayet à Vallorcine), also known as the Saint-Gervais–Vallorcine Line, is a single-track 36.5 km long metre gauge railway in France connecting the SNCF's Saint-Gervais-les-Bains-Le Fayet station with Vallorcine station and the border with Switzerland (Le Châtelard) through Chamonix.
-Opened in stages between 1901 and 1908 by the Chemins de fer de Paris à Lyon et à la Méditerranée (PLM), it is part of the main SNCF network as far as Vallorcine.
-To Le Châtelard (3 km) is run by the Swiss company Transports de Martigny et Régions (TMR), which also operates the Martigny–Châtelard Railway.
+The Saint-Gervais–Vallorcine railway (Ligne de Saint-Gervais-les-Bains-Le Fayet à Vallorcine), also known as the Saint-Gervais–Vallorcine line, is a single-track 36.5 km long metre gauge railway in Haute-Savoie, France connecting the SNCF's Saint-Gervais-les-Bains-Le Fayet station with Vallorcine station and the Swiss border at Le Châtelard.
+It runs through Chamonix-Mont-Blanc station, where it provides a connection to the touristic Chemin de fer du Montenvers.

+Opened in stages between 1901 and 1908 by the Chemins de fer de Paris à Lyon et à la Méditerranée (PLM), it was assigned number 896 in the SNCF-operated French national rail network as far as Vallorcine.
+To Le Châtelard (3 km) it is run by the Swiss company Transports de Martigny et Régions (TMR), which operates the adjacent Martigny–Châtelard Railway.
+Trains on the Saint-GervaisMartigny service are branded "Mont-Blanc Express".

+It is widely considered one of the most scenic railways nationally, along with the Marseille–Ventimiglia, Miramas–L'Estaque and Nice–Digne railways in southern France.